 No catch.
 Stowe is open source under MIT and built as a personal project.
 It will likely stay small — "do one thing well" is the goal, not "become the Expensify of HSAs."

-The macOS DMG is shipping first.
-Windows is on the roadmap.
+macOS and Windows both ship as packaged installers.
 On Linux you can run from source today.

 Copy the ~/Library/Application Support/Stowe/ folder anywhere — iCloud Drive, Dropbox, an external drive.
 Both the SQLite DB and the receipts back up cleanly.
 To restore, copy it back.